KleinGeard/PDF-Text-Extractor/README.md

 PDF-Text-Extractor retains the spaces/line-breaks/carriage-returns that appear in the pdf document.

-Surprisingly a lot of the pdf to text converters already out there don't even do this.
+Surprisingly most of the pdf to text converters already out there don't even do this.

 #### It's fast

-A few pdf to text converters that I've tried took upwards of 5 minutes just to convert single 8.9mb file.
+A few pdf to text converters that I've tried took upwards of 5 minutes just to give you the text from a single 8.9mb pdf document.

 PDF-Text-Extractor could do this pretty much instantly.

+#### Privacy

+With PDF-Text-Extractor you don't need to upload your potentially confidential pdf documents to some foreign server where they may be read or stolen and you don't need to give anyone your email in order to use it.